luhmann/hired/doc/architecture/decisions/0011-css-grid-without-fallbacks.md

 * [CSS Grid Layout](https://developer.mozilla.org/en/docs/Web/CSS/CSS_Grid_Layout) is a powerful layouting-method that is quickly gaining widespread browser-support
-* It is massively more convenient than to use than other approaches
+* It is massively more convenient to use than other approaches
 * The app currently has a very limited audience of people who are likely to all use very modern browsers, implementing fallbacks is costly.
 As we know our audience precisely we will not support older browsers.